 A WordPress content audit is the process of evaluating your website or blog content to determine its relevancy, quality, and performance after a period of time.
 By performing a content audit, you can identify gaps in your content strategy, improve your SEO and user experience (UX), and optimize your overall content marketing efforts.
 In this detailed guide, we’ll discuss the importance of conducting a content audit and how to do it effectively.

-[For performing SEO content audit for your blog check out my other post – WordPress SEO content audit ]
+[For performing content audit that is solely focussed on SEO, then check out my other post – WordPress SEO content audit ]

 Are you struggling to generate traffic, engagement, and quality leads through your website?
 It may be time to take a closer look at your website content.
 Conducting a WordPress content audit can help you identify areas for improvement and optimize your website for maximum performance.
 In this guide, we’ll cover everything you need to know to conduct a successful content audit for your website.